yuto1115/tp/docs/UserGuide.md

 **Explanations:**
 * This command allows you to modify the entry at the specified `ID`.
 The ID refers to the index number shown in the displayed person list.
-* To add or update a phone number, `PHONE` must be a new number and non-empty
+* To add or update a phone number, `PHONE` must be a new number and non-empty.
-* If a phone number `p/[PHONE]` is equal to the previous phone number, the entry will not be updated
+* If a phone number `p/[PHONE]` is equal to the previous phone number, the entry will not be updated.

 **Examples:**